 - Cynthia (Cindy) Collins

-Cindy is interim Chief Executive Officer of Editas Medicine.
-She joined Editas Medicine’s Board of Directors in December 2018 and was named interim CEO in February 2019.
-Cindy is a recognized leader in cell and gene therapy, molecular diagnostics, life sciences, and therapeutics.
-Most recently, Cindy served as CEO of Human Longevity Inc. Prior, she served as the CEO/GM of General Electric’s Healthcare Cell Therapy Business, Lab Businesses and Clarient Diagnostics, Inc. Cindy also served as President and CEO of…
+Cindy is President and Chief Executive Officer of Editas Medicine.
+She joined Editas Medicine’s Board of Directors in December 2018, has served as interim CEO since March 2019, and was appointed permanent President and CEO in August 2019.
+Cindy is a recognized leader in gene and cell medicines, molecular diagnostics, life sciences, and therapeutics.
+Most recently, Cindy served as CEO of Human Longevity Inc. Prior, she served as CEO/GM of General Electric’s Healthcare Cell Therapy Business, Lab Businesses and Clarient…

 - Charles Albright, Ph.D.